pts/detect_protocol/README.txt

   non-consuming part is Linux-specific, and it's implemented by recv(..., MSG_PEEK) and epoll_ctl(..., EPOLLET | EPOLLIN | EPOLLRDHUP).

+The clients of these protocols are impossible to detect because the client expects the server to send some bytes first:

+* SMTP
+* FTP
+* VNC

 Similar projects:

 * https://github.com/yrutschle/sslh written in C. It doesn't peek, but